doodeck/lotto/README.md

 Note, there is a script create-function.sh, which is creating the function.
 However, it assumes that the necessary AWS role has already been created and must be specified on the command line.

+Also, there is a function removal script delete-function.sh, which can also serve as an emergency break to stop the execution of lambda.

 ### Run the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start